Lap Band Surgery Failure - 2 Types &

 - How to prevent it from happening to you

 - Your options if your gastric lap band fails

 Help visitors like you by sharing your advice related to this page or other topics...

 Lap band surgery failure comes in two forms:

 "Unsuccessful” means different things to different surgeons, but in general a procedure is considered to be a failure if you loose 25% to 30% or less of your excess weight (in other words, if you’re 100 pounds overweight that would mean you lost 25 to 30 pounds or less).
 Complete success generally means 50% or more of excess weight lost.

-The following 3 studies directly reported on the percentage of failures, which were as low as 14% and as high as 37% of patients.
-Study C includes the highest number of patients and is likely closer to the national average...
+The following 3 studies directly reported on the percentage of failures, which were as low as 14% and as high as 68% of patients...

 |Studies||# of lap band patients in study||% of patients with unsuccessful weight loss after a specified amount of time||Year of Study|